We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Volume

-Hero image for Miranda Harcourt: From Gloss newbie to acting coach...
+Hero image for Miranda Harcourt: from Gloss newbie to acting coach...

-Miranda Harcourt: From Gloss newbie to acting coach...
+Miranda Harcourt: from Gloss newbie to acting coach...

 Interview – 2009

-In this ScreenTalk, Harcourt talks about:
+In this ScreenTalk interview, Harcourt talks about:

-• The joys of playing Gemma on Gloss, as the character journeyed from being a 'really nice girl from Hamilton' to a 'bitch from hell'
+• The joys of playing Gemma on Gloss, as the character journeyed from being a "really nice girl from Hamilton" to a "bitch from hell"

-• The over-the-top reactions of some Gloss viewers when they met Harcourt in person
+• The over the top reactions of some Gloss viewers when they met Harcourt in person

 • Reinvention in London